 FRS 101:8(d) FRS 101 (Reduced Disclosures) Layout Limited has taken advantage of the exemption under FRS 101 paragraph 8(d) not to include any disclosures under IFRS 7.
 This exemption is only allowed if equivalent disclosures are provided within the consolidated accounts in which the entity is consolidated.
 Sch 1 P&L format notes 15 and 16 Income and interest derived from and payable to group undertakings must be shown separately from income and interest derived from other sources.
-Sch 1 (66) Disclose interest or similar charges on: All bank loans and overdrafts; andAll other loans Sch 1 (27) (3) The amount of interest capitalised into the cost of an asset must be disclosed.
+Sch 1 (66) Disclose interest or similar charges (unless it relates to interest or charges on loans to the company from group undertakings) on: All bank loans and overdrafts; and All other loans Sch 1 (27) (3) The amount of interest capitalised into the cost of an asset must be disclosed.
 Note - this is not applicable for FRS 101 (Reduced Disclosures) Layout Limited.
 IFRS 16:53(b) Disclose the interest expense on lease liabilities.

-Notes forming part of the financial statements for the year ended 31 December 2021 (Continued)
+Notes forming part of the financial statements for the year ended 31 December 2023 (Continued)

-10 Interest receivable and interest payable Interest receivable Interest receivable from group undertakings Bank interest income 2021 £'000 2020 £'000 Interest payable Interest payable to group undertakings Interest on bank loans and overdrafts Interest on lease liabilities Interest on other loans £'000 £'000 Unwinding of discount on provisions
+10 Interest receivable and interest payable Interest receivable Interest receivable from group undertakings Bank interest income 2023 £'000 2022 £'000 Interest payable Interest payable to group undertakings Interest on bank loans and overdrafts Interest on lease liabilities £'000 £'000 Interest on other loans Unwinding of discount on provisions